strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 # Deploy to Heroku

 The purpose of this guide is to allow users to deploy Strapi applications on Heroku.
 This guide uses the Heroku CLI tool with a PostgreSQL database provided by Heroku.
-There are other options for how to deploy to Heroku available in the [Heroku documentation](link here).
+There are other options for how to deploy to Heroku available in the [Heroku documentation](https://devcenter.heroku.com/categories/data-management).

 ::: caution

-For security reasons, the Content-type Builder is disabled in production.
+- The Content-type Builder is disabled in production.
+See the documentation [FAQ for PaaS](/developer-docs/getting-started/troublshooting.md#why-are-my-application-s-database-and-uploads-resetting-on-paas) and the [FAQ for content-types in production](/developer-docs/getting-started/troublshooting.md#why-can-t-i-create-or-update-content-types-in-production-staging) for more information.
 Changes to the content structure should be developed locally and then deployed to production.

 :::

 Prior to starting the deployment process each user needs:

 - a [Heroku account](https://signup.heroku.com/),
 - [Git version control](https://docs.github.com/en/get-started/quickstart/set-up-git),